-Non-recording rain gauge consists of a 127mm of the cylindrical vessel and a base of a diameter of 210mm.
-At the top of the funnel, there is a circular brass which can fit the vessel well.
+Non-recording rain gauge consists of 127mm of the cylindrical vessel and a base of a diameter of 210mm.
+At the top of the funnel, there is a circular brass that can fit the vessel well.

 There is a receiving bottle of 75-100mm which is thinner than the cylinder and connected to the base.
 The funnel is inserted on the neck of the bottle for collecting rainfall.

 Here, the receiving bottle has the capacity of collecting 100mm water.
 So, during heavy rainfall, the vessel would be exceeded frequently and hence, the rainfall should be measured for 3-4 times the initial reading by a graduated measuring glass.

 The instrument should be kept clean all the time especially in dry weather for the accuracy of the result and for keeping it free from dust.

 Recording Rain Gauge

 Recording gauge can be subdivided again into three types, and they are:

 This is the most common self-recording gauge.
 The receiver bucket of this type is supported by the spring or weighing mechanism.

 If there is heavy rainfall, then the weight of the bucket increases and the increased weight is shifted to a pen that records the measurement on a clock-driven chart.